ep624/emacs.d.2021/README.md

   ```
   mv ~/.emacs.d ~/.emacs.d.old  ## Move your existing emacs configuration, if any
-  git clone https://github.com/ep624/emacs.d.2021.git ~/.emacs.d
+  git clone -recurse-submodules https://github.com/ep624/emacs.d.2021.git ~/.emacs.d
   ```

+You might need to start emacs a couple of times before all the necessary emacs libraries are downloaded and added.
+If some libraries are not automatically installed and you get errors, you can install them using `M-x package-install libraryname`

 ## Package/Feature configuration

+All emacs packages configurations are in `~/.emacs.d/_configs` and enabled by symlinking to `~/.emacs.d/_activated`.

 You can add packages from Elpa, and customisations to `local/init.el`, these will run after `init.el` has finished.

-Feature/Package configuration is set in `/_configs` and enabled by symlinking to `_activated`.

 ## Local Config